M-Igashi/MarkUpsideDown/README.md

 # MarkUpsideDown

-A Markdown editor with built-in power and smile.
+A Markdown browser/editor with built-in power and smile.

 No plugins.
 No extensions.
 Everything you need — live preview, file browser, Git, website crawling, document import, AI agent integration — ships in a single 15 MB app.
 Open it and start writing.